org-tigris-jsapar/jsapar/docs/basics.md

 line by native java types.

 # Parsing
-When we talk about parsing, we mean parsing a text source.
+When we talk about parsing below, we mean parsing a text source into the internal data model described above.
 A text source can be for instance either a delimited file such as CSV or a fixed width file.

 In order to parse a text source we use the `org.jsapar.TextParser` class.
 As we saw in the the initial example earlier you create an